3XAY/3xay.github.io/siteMdFiles/docs/Projects/HackClub/HighSeas.md

 After Kavin had left, Colin and I decided to head to my home for a bit, since his train was scheduled to come quite a bit later, and it was still cold out.
 I also got a chance to show him my room with my 3D printer, tools, and computer (that I built).
 When our time was up, we dropped him off at the train station and that was that.

 Even though Mystic Tavern wasn't what we expected due to the last-minute cancellations, it was still super fun.
 I really enjoyed talking with the two and the evening overall was great.
-I don't really have anything bad to say about it, and the t-shirts were also super cooll!
+I don't really have anything bad to say about it, and the t-shirts were also super cool!
 <img align="right" src="https://3xay.github.io/assets/HighSeas/mystictavern.jpg" width="350em">